 (Following the recommendation by the American Psychological Association Office of Program Consultation and Accreditation, the title of the internship program was changed from "Predoctoral Internship" to "Doctoral Internship" in October 2013.)

-The goal of the internship at CAPS is to prepare doctoral students who are in the final stages of their graduate training to be able to function broadly, competently and responsibly as professional psychologists.
-The purpose of the program is to provide interns with the opportunity to develop and refine general skills fundamental to the practice of clinical and counseling psychology and applicable to a wide variety of professional settings.
+The goal of the Doctoral Internship in Health Service Psychology at CAPS is to prepare doctoral students in the final stages of their graduate training for broad, competent, and responsible functioning as professional psychologists in the mental health care system.
+The program provides interns with the opportunity to develop and refine general skills that are fundamental to the independent practice of clinical and counseling psychology, and applicable to a wide variety of health service-delivery settings.